Kalichuza/ninjaAdminScripts/Windows-Admin/Security/gMSA/GettingStartedWith-gMSA.md

 ### **5. Configure the Service to Use the gMSA**

-Now, you need to configure the service (e.g., printing) to use the newly created gMSA instead of `printuser@mcs.local`.
+Now, you need to configure the service (e.g., printing) to use the newly created gMSA instead of `printuser@<yourDomain>.local`.

 1. Open the **Services** console (`services.msc`).
-2. Find the service that is currently using the `printuser@mcs.local` account (e.g., Print Spooler or a custom print service).
+2. Find the service that is currently using the `printuser@<yourDomain>.local` account (e.g., Print Spooler or a custom print service).
 3. Right-click the service and select **Properties**.
 4. In the **Log On** tab, change the logon account to the gMSA by specifying the account as follows: